An Act to amend certain Acts and to make certain consequential amendments (firearms)

 Shannon Stubbs Conservative Lakeland, AB

-I think that every single Canadian would value that measure, when they know that that it is a real action to make sure that we will all be kept safe.
+I think that every single Canadian would value that measure, when they know that it is a real action to make sure that we will all be kept safe.

 Here again we know what this is all about, namely, ideological objections.
-What is really behind the discussion and rationale for this is an out of touch attack on law-abiding, lawful, peaceful Canadians while politicians are trying to look like they are doing something about public safety and cracking down on crime.
+What is really behind the discussion and rationale for this is an out-of-touch attack on law-abiding, lawful, peaceful Canadians while politicians are trying to look like they are doing something about public safety and cracking down on crime.

 Criminal CodeGovernment Orders